 Getting Hurt On The Job

 While suffering a personal injury in any line of work is difficult to overcome, it can be particularly hard when working in construction, due to the physical nature of the job.
-Simply put, construction sites are dangerous, and construction workers who get injured have a harder time returning to work due to the physical demands of the job.
+Simply put, construction sites are dangerous.
+Due to the physical demands of their jobs, construction workers who get injured have a harder time returning to work.

 Whether as the result of unsafe working conditions or the negligence of management, construction workers can suffer a variety of serious injuries leading to disability.
 Typically, construction accidents and injuries may occur due to any of the following: